All MN Metro Areas’ GDPs Grew in the Past Two Years Except One: Duluth’s

 “We’ve got a neighborhood just west of downtown called Lincoln Park that’s really taken off embracing the whole craft/artisan (aesthetic) as a district,” Rand said.
 That area’s seen gains in terms of resident and visitor traffic.

 Duluth is seeing a real estate resurgence as well, with several new high-end apartment buildings built in the last few years, Rand said.
 Between 2015 and 2016, real estate and rental and leasing's GDP contribution increased from $625 million to $819 million.

 This story is brought to you by MinnPost.

 And as the metro area’s economy changes to become more reliant on health care and education, its GDP could become more stable in the long-run.

 Since 2001, health care, education and social assistance's GDP has increased from roughly $1.2 billion to $1.8 billion, increasing its share of GDP from 12 percent to 16 percent.
 And demand for health care is only likely to increase — northeastern Minnesota’s population is older, on average, than other parts of the state.

 “The Northland economy is really one that’s shifting and changing, and moving away from mining, as important as mining still is in that area,” said Ellen Wolter, research scientist for Minnesota Compass.
 “It really is a shifting economy, and you’re probably going to see some fluctuation in the GDP as that economy changes.”

-Minnesota Adds 500 Jobs in December, Unemployment Rate Steady at 2.8 Percent
+Minnesota Loses 8,800 Jobs in February, Unemployment Rate Jumps to 3.1 Percent

 Newsletter Sign Up